Tarot Runes I Ching Stichomancy Contact

 Click for Details Click for Details Click for Details

-Click for DetailsThe card at the bottom right of the circle represents the most likely outcome of the situation given present circumstances.
+Click for DetailsThe first card, the significator, is placed in the center of the cross.
+This card represents the prime energy manifest in your life.
 Six of Coins (Success): A time of prosperity and profit.
 Success and generosity in material things.
 Power and influence turned to noble pursuits.
 Philanthropy, and the balancing of physical and spiritual life.
 May suggest gifts or aid to one in need.